karma-exchange-org/karma-exchange/ORG-CONTRIB.md

 * Go to the [karma exchange project](https://github.com/karma-exchange-org/karma-exchange.git) on github.
 * Click "Branches"
 * Select your branch
-* Click "pull request" to submit a pull request.
+* Click "Pull Request" to submit a pull request.

 ### Reviewing the code